wp-plugins/postman-smtp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Take control of your Outgoing Email with the most modern, user-friendly and reliable SMTP Mailer for WordPress!
+Take control of your Outgoing Email with the most modern, friendly and reliable SMTP Mailer for WordPress!

 == Description ==